ghostdogpr/caliban/vuepress/docs/docs/adapters.md

 Caliban comes with a few "ready-to-use" components (called "adapters") to expose your API with the most popular HTTP libraries.

 ::: tip `QuickAdapter`
-Starting with v2.4.3, Caliban provides the opinionated [QuickAdapter](adapters.md#high-performance-quickadapter) that favours ease-of-use and performance at the expense of customizability.
+Starting with v2.4.3, Caliban provides the zio-http based, opinionated [QuickAdapter](adapters.md#high-performance-quickadapter) that favours ease-of-use and performance at the expense of customizability.

 If you want the best possible performance, make sure to check it out!